Chiza1/odin-recipes/README.md

 This is my first project as an Odin student.
-I'm going to be creating a simple recipe using the basic HTML skills I just learned.
+I'm going to be creating a simple recipe page using the basic HTML skills I just learnt.